 A senior official told Dawn on Thursday that the Federal Board of Revenue was engaged in an internal exercise aimed at increasing the tax revenue from property deals by linking the tax to the value of the property.
 This will be a change from the existing practice of registration of property deals at nominal rates.

 “It will be a well-designed package that will be part of next year`s budget proposals,” he said, adding that collecting taxes linked to the real value of property was a mammoth challenge but the government was determined to start the process next year.

-The official said that as tax on real estate was a provincial subject, the provinces had been a online casino asked to bring this sector into the effective tax net as promised under the 7th National Finance Commission Award.
+The official said that as tax on real estate was a provincial subject, the provinces had been asked to bring this sector into the effective tax net as promised under the 7th National Finance Commission Award.
 However, he pointed out that the federal government could also collect revenue from this sector through the federal excise duty.

-“We are also studying the relevant laws in India and some other countries where the government agencies are allowed pokie game to purchase properties at 5-10 per cent more than the price registered by the two parties in an undervalued deal or offer for auction such properties to collect more money,” he said.
+“We are also studying the relevant laws in India and some other countries where the government agencies are allowed to purchase properties at 5-10 per cent more than the price registered by the two parties in an undervalued deal or offer for auction such properties to collect more money,” he said.

 Another possible penalty would be to make the seller and the buyer pay much higher taxes if they under-declared the value of the property.
 In some countries, the seller and buyer have to pay up to 200 per cent of the difference between the real value of property and the declared sale price.
 “We are working on similar lines,” the official said.

 He said that currently buyers and sellers declared a lower property value and purchase price as this enabled them to pay nominal taxes for the transaction.
 “We are going to make this benefit into a significant future risk.”